Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Immigration expert

 "Digital Nomad is for those who want to enter quickly.
-But it is temporary.
+But it’s temporary.
 And taxes are very high.
-I’m 47 and I choose stability.
-Business, home, sea, mountains — for this you need a different residence permit."
+I’m 47 and I choose stability: business, a home, sea, mountains — and for that you need a different residence permit."

 Key difference: conversion

-The LA residence permit can be converted to any other type of residence permit on Italian territory.
-A DN permit cannot be converted to another type by law.
-If you lose your principal client you will not be able to take an employed job or convert DN into LA.
+The LA residence permit can be converted into any other type of residence permit while in Italy.
+A DN residence permit cannot be converted by law.
+If you lose your contractor you won’t be able to take up employed work or switch to LA.
 This is a fundamental difference many overlook when choosing.

 Visa specialist

-"The residence permit for Lavoro Autonomo is convertible to any other type of residence permit on Italian territory.
-The Digital Nomad permit cannot be converted.
-If you lose your contract you won't be able to get an employed job or convert your permit to Lavoro Autonomo."
+"A residence permit for Lavoro Autonomo converts to any other type of residence permit on Italian territory.
+A residence permit for Digital Nomad cannot be converted.
+If you lose your contractor you won’t be able to get employed work or convert the permit to Lavoro Autonomo."

-If you don’t have clients in Italy and lack clear ties to the country, the consulate in Moscow may suggest switching the motive to DN.
-This is an established trend.
-One person waited 9 months for LA — the consulate called and offered nomad status.
-They sent additional insurance and dichiarazione di valore — and received the visa in 3 days.
+If you have no clients in Italy and no clear ties to the country, the consulate in Moscow may suggest changing the motive to DN.
+This is already a steady trend.
+One person waited 9 months for LA — the consulate called and offered DN.
+They sent additional insurance and dichiarazione di valore of the diploma — and received the visa in 3 days.
 Strategy: if your profile is borderline — prepare documents for both options simultaneously.

 ?

-What financial and qualification requirements must be met — and what does the consulate actually look at?
+What financial and qualification requirements must be met — and what does the consulate actually look for?

 Who LA suits